matiyasmetek18-sketch/cv-bootcamp/README.md

 ## Summary
 - A modular, config-driven image enhancment pipeline with a CLI, dynmaic operation registry, visulaization suite and full test coverage

+## High level Overview
+- This project is a professional-grade image enhacement pipeline built as part of a self-directed computer vision bootcamp.
+It includes a dynmaic operation registry, a modular pipleine exectuor, a visulaization suite, and a fully pakcaged CLI tool.
+Every component was designed with real engineering practices: clean architecture, reproducible configs, test coverage and `src/` layout.

 ##  Milestone 1 — Project Setup & Functionality Scaffolding
 *Completed over several real days*